apache/spark/UPDATING.md

 #### `airflow.providers.snowflake`

 When initializing a Snowflake hook or operator, the value used for `snowflake_conn_id` was always `snowflake_conn_id`, regardless of whether or not you specified a value for it.
-The default `snowflake_conn_id` value is now switched to `snowflake_default` for consistency and will be properly overriden when specified.
+The default `snowflake_conn_id` value is now switched to `snowflake_default` for consistency and will be properly overridden when specified.

 ### Other changes